-Laetitia, a Parisian designer with a perspective to invest her money in something useful, has designed Baluchon, a tiny house, and also started a company with the same name.
+Laetitia, a Parisian designer with a perspective to invest her money in something useful, has designed Baluchon, a tiny house on wheels, and also started a company with the same name.
 She spent approximately $18,000 for the materials of the house but spent nothing for the labor.
 Some of her friends helped in building the Baluchon tiny house including Vincent who had also built one for himself.

 These friends jointly started Baluchon to bring their creations in front of the world.
 They have designed standard models like the 215-square-foot Odyssee and the 185-square-foot Escapade for fulfilling the requirements of willing people.
 The price for these models is a bit on the higher side because they include the labor cost too.

 This mobile home made by Laetitia has 150-square-foot ground floor with two upside lofts to provide 65-square-foot extra space in the whole design.
 Loft bedroom and dormer windows under peaked roof provide ideal space for relaxation.
 Furthermore, a complete kitchen and a built-in shelf with bar stools in front of big glass window make the dining experience lively.
 The entire house, including bathroom and toilet shows prolific use of wood.